 The Kestner Homestead

-In about 1891 Anton Kestner homesteaded the land to the east of Lake Quinault to create a farm and orchard.
-A flood destroyed everything during the first winter.
-The flood took away everything they owned, including their first house.
+In about 1891, Anton Kestner homesteaded the land east of Lake Quinault to create a farm and orchard.
+A flood destroyed everything during the first winter, including everything they owned, including their first house.
 All the progress made in the previous summer was gone.
 It was not a good beginning.
-Undeterred Anton Kestner didn’t leave but continued building and clearing the forest to make pastures.
+Undeterred, Anton Kestner didn’t leave but continued building and clearing the forest to make pastures.

-Overall the Kestner’s cleared land for three pastures and built a multi-outbuilding farm and planted a small orchard.
-It took 30 years to carve a small homestead out of the bottom land in the valley.
+Overall, the Kestners cleared land for three pastures, built a multi-outbuilding farm, and planted a small orchard.
+It took 30 years to carve a small homestead out of the valley’s bottom land.
 Rain was a constant problem.

-Until 1920 the only access to the location was to boat across Lake Quinault to the northeast shore and then take the gravel road to the homestead.
-As part of building the farm, the Kestners’ put in a gravel driveway and bridge over Kestner creek.
-Both the road and bridge are still there but the bridge no longer can support vehicles.
+Until 1920, the only access to the location was to boat across Lake Quinault to the northeast shore and then take the gravel road to the homestead.
+As part of building the farm, the Kestners put in a gravel driveway and bridge over Kestner Creek.
+Both the road and bridge are still there, but the bridge no longer supports vehicles.

 After the initial setback associated with the flood, Anton Kestner continued beating back the forest and building.
-The family’s children took over the operation of the property in 1939 after his death.
-The children unsuccessfully attempted to rent the property.
+After his death, the family’s children took over the operation of the property in 1939.
+The children unsuccessfully attempted to rent it.

-Anton’s children were unwilling or unable to continue the work and vision of their father.
+Anton’s children were unwilling or unable to continue their father’s work and vision.
 They attempted to rent the farm to tenants.
 The children soon realized that renters wouldn’t put in the same level of effort as their father did to keep the rainforest from returning and making the homestead disappear.
-During World War II they sold it to a local businessman Orlo Higley.
+They sold it to a local businessman, Orlo Higley, during World War II.

 Orlo Higley